mrmagic2020/WeAccess/README.md

 ## Background

-Due to some inappropriate activities involving the social media app WeChat, the app has been banned on school-issued computers, resulting in this:
+Due to some inappropriate activities involving the social media app WeChat, the app has been banned on our school-issued computers, resulting in this:

 <img src="https://github.com/mrmagic2020/WeAccess/blob/main/Assets/ban_message.jpg?raw=true" width="500" alt="Restriction Message">